Jalil03/Film-recomnedation-/README.md

 - Personalized movie recommendations.
 - A sleek and user-friendly interface.
 - Real-time updates from an external movie database API.
+- Here is the link of the googlecollab project that contains the algorithms without api , you will find the data files movies_reduced_to_500.xlsx(ou bien csv) & ratings_reduced_to_500.xlsx(ou bien csv) dans le fichier backend

 ---